DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 }
 ```

-Compared to the `for` loop it is now safe to use `$1` or better, you
+Compared to the `for` loop it is now safe to use `$1`.
+In fact, you
 must use `$1`.
 This becomes especially handy if you extract more than just one
 value per match.
 The loop will print all three numbers once and then finish.

 # different regexes

 Here is one interesting aspect.
 When you use `/g` on a string it saves
 the position where it stopped.
-But this information is stored in the string
+But this information is relative to the string
-and is independed of the regex you use.
+and is independent of the regex you use.
 This means you can use different
 regexes with `/g` on the same string.

 ```perl